 In 2017, it was estimated that 5.5 million Americans were living with Alzheimer’s disease, with 5.3 million being 65 or older—it is now the 6th leading cause of death in the nation.1 People and providers of in-home care services often associate it with memory loss.
-Indeed, this and other early symptoms are commonly attributed to old age, but senior personal care professionals and home caregivers can look out for other signs when caring for seniors, such as:
+Indeed, this and other early symptoms are commonly attributed to old age, but In home care San Antonio professionals and home caregivers can look out for other signs when caring for seniors, such as:

 - Forgetfulness: Forgetting recently acquired information, dates or events, or names.
 Heavy reliance on notes and smartphone reminders, and asking the same questions over and over are reasons to suspect home health agencies should be contacted.

 If the issue is age-related, the person should remember a name or appointment later.
 Some other Alzheimer’s/memory related signs (indicating a possible need for in-home memory care from caregiver agencies) include: